 Nana Asma’u (1793–1864) was a prolific Muslim scholar, poet, historian, and educator whose legacy in Nigeria and America continues today.

 Daughters are still named after her, her poems still move people profoundly, and the memory of her remains a vital source of inspiration and hope.
-Her example as an educator is still followed: the system she set up in the first quarter of the nineteenth century, for the education of rural women, has not only survived in its homelandthrough the traumas of the colonization of West Africa and the establishment of the modern state of Nigeriabut is also being revived and adapted elsewhere, notably among Muslim women in the United States.
+Her example as an educator is still followed: the system she set up in the first quarter of the nineteenth century, for the education of rural women, has not only survived in its homeland through the traumas of the colonisation of West Africa and the establishment of the modern state of Nigeria but is also being revived and adapted elsewhere, notably among Muslim women in the United States.

 You’ll be updated with our new products and promotions.